lucienadvornik/ouraring_de_project/README.md

 # Oura Ring – Personal Analytics Platform on AWS

-This project builds a personal data pipeline that collects, stores, transforms, analyzes, and visualizes daily sleep data from the [Oura Ring](https://ouraring.com) using the AWS cloud.
+This solution provides daily email/sms personalised notifications based on your own sleep data.

 ## What it does